January 14, 2015

 As a web designer or developer there usually comes a time when you need something more than a basic HTML based website to get your or your client’s content live.
 Content Management Systems were born to make updates to websites easier than ever.
 When properly configured, your job as a developer is to allow the client to take the reigns when the project is complete.
 Doing so gives the client more control which is what they are typically after in the first place.
 Some CMS’s can deliver your needs with ease while others fall short in some areas.

 I’ll shine some light on what to consider when choosing a content management system below.
-A simple comparison and contrast of related software can help you use choose the perfect content management system for your needs.
+A simple comparison and contrast of related software can help you use to choose the perfect content management system for your needs.

 “How much?”
 Is likely the first thing that pops into your mind when considering a new tool or piece of software you need.
 Price is an important factor to anyone looks to monetize or promote their brand, service, or goal on the web.

-Each has their pros and cons.
+Each has its pros and cons.
 The more popular a CMS is the more chance that you will have plenty of resources to use in the event that something goes wrong as you are developing your site.

 Design & User Experience

 Choosing a CMS involves good design as well as functionality.
-I may be biased but I base a lot the applications I use around their own native user interface design.
+I may be biased but I base a lot on the applications I use around their own native user interface design.
 You could say I “judge a book by its cover”, but I realize after doing some research this method could prove to be a bad decision.
-It’s not always about looks even though a CMS should have a good user experience to begin with.
-Having a tool that not only functions well but looks great makes you feel like you’ve got a high quality candidate for your CMS.
+It’s not always about looks even though a CMS should have a good user experience, to begin with.
+Having a tool that not only functions well but looks great makes you feel like you’ve got a high-quality candidate for your CMS.
 Do some digging and see what you prefer.

 WordPress has come a long way with its UI.
 The experience as a whole has become easier than ever before to deliver new content fast.